-This annual report for Our Lady Help of Christians' Catholic Primary School celebrates the 2019 initiatives of the school community.
+This annual report for Our Lady Help of Christians' Catholic Primary School celebrates the 2020 initiatives of the school community.

-Our committed staff continued to provide a quality learning environment, fostering academic growth and excellence whilst responding to individual student needs through differentiated learning experiences.
+Our committed staff continued to provide a quality learning environment amidst the challenges of the Covid pandemic, fostering academic growth and excellence whilst responding to individual student needs through differentiated learning experiences.
 As always, we worked in close partnership with our parent and parish community to provide a faith-filled environment supported by a strong pastoral care programme.